Guide to Monthly Maintenance Fees

 Banks often charge fees on personal and business checking accounts and sometimes even some types of savings accounts to help them offset operational costs or help to “maintain” your account.

-Institutions may also charge these fees as a way to incentivise customers to make larger deposits.
-Many banks will waive fees if customers keep their balances high or use their account more frequently, all moves that benefit the bank.
+Institutions may also charge these fees as a way to encourage customers to make larger deposits.
+Many banks will waive fees if customers keep their balances high or use their account more frequently, both of which benefit the bank.
 (Banks may also encourage activity by assessing inactivity fees if you let your account just sit.)

 Monthly maintenance fees are usually automatically withdrawn from a customer’s account each month.